Muhammad-Zaid228/Mess-Management-System/README.md

-This is a simple Mess Management System implemented in C++ to manage customer data, meal orders, and payments for a mess.
+This is a simple Mess Management System implemented in C++ using DSA's approaches to manage customer data, meal orders, and payments for a mess.
 It allows users to sign up, log in, add customers, manage their meal payments, and save data to a file.

 **Features**